School of Exercise & Rehabilitation Sciences

 [1 credit hour]

 This course requires a 50-hour practicum experience in a community agency.
-The practicum experience provides the student a structured environment to apply the APIE(D) process with a psychiatric rehabilitation population.
+The practicum experience provides the student a structured environment to apply the Recreational Therapy APIE(D) process with a population served by a CTRS.
 Minimum "C" required for RCRT majors.
+Registration restriction: Acceptance into the RT professional sequence.

 [1 credit hour]

 This course requires a 50-hour practicum experience in a community agency.
-The practicum experience provides the student a structured environment to apply the APIE(D) process with an ID/DD rehabilitation population.
+The practicum experience provides the student a structured environment to apply the Recreational Therapy APIE(D) process with a population served by a CTRS.
 Minimum "C" required for RCRT majors.
+Registration restriction: Acceptance into the professional sequence.

 [1 credit hour]

 This course requires a 50-hour practicum experience in a community agency.
-The practicum experience provides the student a structured environment to apply the APIE(D) process with a geriatric population.
+The practicum experience provides the student a structured environment to apply the Recreational Therapy APIE(D) process with a population served by a CTRS.
 Minimum "C" required for RCRT majors.
+Registration restriction: Acceptance into the professional sequence.

 [1 credit hour]

 This course requires a 50-hour practicum experience in a community agency.
-The practicum experience provides the student a structured environment to apply the APIE(D) process with a pediatric population.
+The practicum experience provides the student a structured environment to apply the Recreational Therapy APIE(D) process with a population served by a CTRS.
 Minimum "C" required for RCRT majors.
+Registration restriction: Acceptance into the professional sequence.

 [1 credit hour]

-This course is designed to prepare the student for the internship process and professional employment in recreation therapy.
-Students will learn and practice professional skills; such as, resume writing, interviewing techniques, and professionalism.
+This course is designed to prepare the student for the recreational therapy internship process and professional employment in recreational therapy.
+Students will learn and practice professional skills, such as, resume writing, interviewing techniques, and professionalism.
 Student internship expectations and professional certifications and licensure are also addressed.
 Minimum "C" required for RCRT majors.
+Prerequisite: Senior Standing and Acceptance in the Recreational Therapy program.

 Term Offered: Spring, Fall